-Since being asked to make Babaganoush around 10 years ago and only having been vaguely aware of Yotam Ottolenghi’s weekly article in the Guardian, I researched and trialled various recipes from Local sweetcorn blanched carved from the cob with a cider vinegar dressing, a hint of chilli roasted red peppers and basil.
+Since being asked to make Babaganoush around 10 years ago and only having been vaguely aware of Yotam Ottolenghi’s weekly article in the Guardian, I researched and trialled various recipes from most of his books there are still lots to get through! as he is prolific.
+The recipes are complicated with lots of treatments of ingredients and definitely need making fresh on the day.

 I discovered the joys of the burnt aubergine and lots the other exciting flavours coming out of the Middle East.
 I have my favourites, but am amazed at the new things that come up all the time that add to his expanding repertoire and other great restaurants in London.